bgctw/Bigleaf.jl/docs/src/walkthrough.md

 # Preparing the data

 In this tutorial, we will work with a dataset from the eddy covariance site Tharandt (DE-Tha), a spruce forest in Eastern Germany.
 The DataFrame `DE_Tha_Jun_2014` is downloaded from the `bigleaf`
-[R package]() repository and contains half-hourly data of meteorological and flux measurements made in June 2014:
+[R package](https://bitbucket.org/juergenknauer/bigleaf/) repository and contains half-hourly data of meteorological and flux measurements made in June 2014:

 ```@setup doc
+using bigleaf
 using Latexify, DataFrames
 using DataDeps
 using RData